Estimating quantum coherence by noncommutativity of any observable and its incoherent part: Introduction

 Noncommutativity between two or more observables, ultimately also related to the superposition principle, is another fundamental feature of quantum mechanics.
 Quantum uncertainty relations \cite{eiTa-uncertainty} quantify the noncommuting nature of quantum observables, and are useful for a wide range of applications that span from the foundations of physics all the way to technological applications.
 In particular, the uncertainty relations have been utilized for entanglement detection \cite{eiTa-uncertainty-ent} and for security analysis in quantum key distribution \cite{eiTa-uncertainty-qkd}.

 Quantum coherence can be quantified through a variety of approaches.
 A typical measure begins with the identification of a preferred orthogonal basis (``pointer states''), the probabilistic mixtures of states of which are deemed as ``incoherent'' states.
-(See \cite{egulo-alada, egulo-alada-2} however.)
+(See \cite{egulo-alada, egulo-alada-2}, however.)
 The failure to fall in that class of incoherent states is quantified in several ways, one of which is to ``accumulate'' the off-diagonal terms of the quantum density matrix expressed in the preferred basis.
 When the \(l_1\)-norm is used to perform the accumulation, the corresponding measure is referred to as the \(l_1\)-norm of quantum coherence \cite{eiTa-coherence}.
 This is the measure that we will use to quantify the notion of quantum coherence.

 The quantum uncertainty relations tell us that the noncompatibility between two observables of a quantum system can be quantified by the average value of their commutator.
 We will estimate the noncompatibility between an arbitrary observable and its ``incoherent part'' by using the average value of their commutator.
-The incoherent part of the observable is created by stripping out the off-diagonal parts of the observable when expressed in the basis that was chosen to be preferred when estimating quantum coherence.
+The incoherent part of the observable is created by stripping out the off-diagonal parts of the observable when expressed in the basis that was chosen to be preferred for estimating quantum coherence.

-In this paper, we establish a relation between the quantum coherence of an arbitrary quantum state, pure or mixed, in quantum system of arbitrary dimension and the noncompatibility estimate of an arbitrary observable of that system.
-Along with being potentially of fundamental use, it also provides a ready estimate -- precisely, lower bound -- on the quantum coherence of an arbitrary quantum state, without recourse to quantum state tomography.
-Indeed, every choice of an observable provides a potentially independent lower bound.
+In this paper, we establish a relation between the quantum coherence of an arbitrary quantum state, pure or mixed, in a quantum system of arbitrary dimension and the noncompatibility estimate of an arbitrary observable of sub-unit norm of that system.
+Along with being potentially of fundamental use, it also provides a ready estimate---precisely, lower bound---on the quantum coherence of an arbitrary quantum state, without recourse to quantum state tomography.
+Indeed, every choice of an observable with sub-unit norm provides a potentially independent lower bound.
 As a by-product, it provides a direct method of creating witnesses for quantum coherence, unrelated to the existing witness operators.